Coteh/exifremove/README.md

 ![before](screenshots/exif_before.png)

-This module will strip out the metadata from the image, without any loss in quality:
+This module will strip out the metadata from the image, with no loss in quality:

 ![after](screenshots/exif_after.png)